 [Source: Sensortower, ‘Top of the dating app downloads in China’]

-Different dating apps in China for different generations
+Different Chinese dating apps for different generations

 Zhenai app covers a wide range of users, mainly adopting the traditional offline blind date model.
 The target audience is middle-aged and high-income white-collar workers in China.
 Zhenai app has relatively early development time and strong penetration in the dating market in China.